Find Grad Schools

 22 Yearly Graduations

 The most popular school in the United States for applied math students seekinga doctor's degree is Stony Brook University.
 Roughly 26,700 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-For the 2020-2021 academic year, 22 doctor's degrees were handed out to applied math majors at SUNY Stony Brook.
-Of these students, 27% were women and 14% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their doctor's degree in applied math from SUNY Stony Brook.
+Around 9% of these students were from an underrepresented racial-ethnic group, and 14% were women.

 #2